 Bake your dog treats

 Complete with simple instructions, they’re child’s play to make.
 And that’s one of their other benefits by the way.
-Because every ingredient used in our mixes is human grade as well as being dog-safe, they’re an ideal way to introduce children to baking.
+Because every ingredient used in my mixes is human grade as well as being dog-safe, they’re an ideal way to introduce children to baking.
 With limited ingredients and simple instructions, they’re easy to make and an excellent way of introducing children to the concept of looking after a pet as well.

 Play with your dog